-Lovitt: I think that answer is actually one of the questions I submitted.
-Were there any stories that you wrote or planned out that didn't make it into this Life Day Treasury?
+Wealth of Geeks: Were there any stories that you wrote or planned out that didn't make it into this Life Day Treasury?

 Mann: Yes.
 As you'll have seen with the previous Myths & Fables books, we've always approached it in terms of, let's do extra stories and then pick a selection for the main book and see what happens with the others.
 So yeah, there are a few extras.

-Lovitt: I've always thought Life Day, obviously, is this placeholder for a Christmas-like holiday.
+Wealth of Geeks: Life Day, obviously, is a placeholder of sorts for a Christmas-like holiday.
 But there are so many more traditions in this galaxy far, far away.
-Where did you draw your inspirations from when coming up with these new holiday traditions?
+Where did you draw your inspiration from when coming up with these new holiday traditions?

 Scott: A lot of it is from our own interests.
 We're both fascinated by folklore and traditions from all different cultures.
 And for me, personally, the very idea of a Christmas or a holiday, or a midwinter festival, is so universal on our planet, that you can imagine that it'll be universal throughout.